rolopogo/ValheimMods/Gizmo/Gizmo/README.md

 ### Thunderstore

   1. **Disable or uninstall** the existing `Gizmo v1.0.0` mod by Rolo
-  2. Go to Settings > Import local mod > select `ComfyGizmo_v1.1.0.zip`
+  2. Go to Settings > Import local mod > select `ComfyGizmo_v1.3.0.zip`
-  3. Click OK on the pop-up for information
+  3. Click "OK/Import local mod" on the pop-up for information

 ## Changelog

+### 1.3.0

+  * Added configuration option for a 'reset all rotations' hot-key (default to un-set).
+  * Cleaned-up the UpdatePlacementGhost transpiler.

 ### 1.2.0